ekuvardin/Solution-template/README.md

   ### main.SortBigFile
           example of K-way merge big file

-          In order to launch program call main.sortBigFile.SortInteger
+          In order to launch program call SortInteger

           with parameters